rfg74/rfg74.github.io/Lab1.md

 ## Part A:

+### Prelab + Setup
 The Prelab and Step 1 consisted of installing the Arduino IDE and following through the preliminary setup instructions to install and calibrate all the necessary components.

+### Lab Tasks

 Step 2 was used to test whether the Artemis board was connected properly.
 To accomplish this, I ran the Example Blink.
 This caused the LED on the Artemis board to blink on and off which ensured that it was properly connected.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/Ru1aUgjKQpQ?si=NsKYP62ZG1OBjBNK" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>